HXLStandard/libhxl-js/README.md

 ### hxl.classes.Source

-*Note:* Any method that takes a TagPattern as an argument can accept a string representation instead (e.g. "#affected+f-adults").
+*Note:* Any method that takes a hxl.classes.TagPattern as an argument can accept a string representation instead (e.g. "#affected+f-adults").
 Any method that takes a list of TagPatterns as an argument can accept a single pattern (as above) or list of patterns.